xraychen/Fluid-Simulator/README.md

 * Build frontend with bootstrap css and react
 * Handle user register, login and logout with cookie and jsonwebtoken
 * Handle custom model saving and deletion with ajax call connected to the rest api
-* The fluid stimulation code comes from a previous pyhsic project, contribute with my teammate.
+* The fluid stimulation code comes from a previous physics project, contribute with my teammate.

 ## Experience
-The original gaol of the previous phisics project is to build a configuiable fluid stimulator, let student who learn physics have better insight of waterwave.
+The original gaol of the previous physics project is to build a configurable fluid stimulator, let student who learn physics have better insight of water wave.
 In order to reach this goal, we need a user friendly interface for easy configuration.
-I learned how to build a good api and how to communicate with server by ajax call through this propject.
+I learned how to build a good api and how to communicate with server by ajax call through this project.
 It's not an easy process, but I learned a lot through reading through documentation.
-Hope this project will benifit students who are intrested in physics.
+Hope this project will benefit students who are interested in physics.

 ## References

 * Each framework and module's documentation
 * Reference mern framework https://github.com/bradtraversy/mern_shopping_list